timonorawski/ArcheryGame/docs/GAME_ENGINE_ARCHITECTURE.md

 # Game Engine Architecture

+> **Note**: This document describes the game engine architecture.
+For the **unified interactions system** that replaces `collision_behaviors`, `input_mapping`, and Lua lifecycle behaviors, see [guides/INTERACTIONS.md](guides/INTERACTIONS.md).

 ## Overview

 The AMS Game Engine enables fully data-driven arcade games.
-Games are defined by YAML configuration and Lua behaviors—no Python code required for game logic.
+Games are defined by YAML configuration with declarative interactions—no Python code required for game logic.

 ```
 ┌─────────────────────────────────────────────────────────────┐